Causal Message Passing for Experiments with Unknown and General Network Interference: Technical Results and Proofs Overview

 Assumption~\ref{asmp:BL} encompasses a set of regularity conditions on the system parameters and model attributes.
 Specifically, Part~\ref{asmp:BL-pl functions} ensures that the functions $\outcomeg{t}{}$ do not exhibit fast explosive behavior, guaranteeing the well-posedness of the large system asymptotics.
-Part~\ref{asmp:BL-covariates distribution} is a standard assumption, ensuring that the empirical distribution $p_N$ remains stable and does not diverge as the sample size increases.
-This assumption holds, for instance, when unit covariates (e.g., the columns of the covariate matrix $\covar$) are i.i.d. with distribution $p_{\covar}$ with finite moments of order $k$.
+Part~\ref{asmp:BL-covariates distribution} ensures that the empirical distribution $p_N$ remains stable and does not diverge as the sample size increases.
+This assumption holds, for instance, when unit covariates (the columns of the covariate matrix~$\covar$) are i.i.d. with distribution $p_{\covar}$ with finite moments of order~$k$.
 Moreover, Assumption~\ref{asmp:BL}-\ref{asmp:BL-bound on treatment moment} holds for a wide range of treatment assignments, including cases where the support of $\Pi$ is bounded, such as the Bernoulli design.